 The trading is subject to rules and regulations issued from time to time.
-Trading under the Stock Connect will initially be subject to a maximum cross-boundary investment quota ("Aggregate Quota"), together with a daily quota ("Daily Quota").
-Northbound trading and Southbound trading will be subject to a separate set of Aggregate and Daily Quota.
-The Northbound Aggregate Quota caps the absolute amount of fund inflow into the PRC.
+Trading under the Shanghai-Hong Kong Stock Connect is subject to a daily quota ("Daily Quota").
+Northbound Shanghai Trading Link and Southbound Hong Kong Trading Link under the Shanghai-Hong Kong Stock Connect are subject to a separate set of Daily Quota.
 The Daily Quota limits the maximum net buy value of cross-boundary trades under the Stock Connect each day.